 6. Rishad Tobaccowala – Human + Machine Leadership

-Fee range: $20,000–$35,000 | Best for: C-suite audiences, technology and media companies, future-of-work strategy
+Budget $20,000–$35,000 for c-suite audiences, technology and media companies, future-of-work strategy.

 Rishad Tobaccowala is a former Chief Strategist of Publicis Groupe, a senior adviser to its leadership team, and the author of Restoring the Soul of Business: Staying Human in the Age of Data and Rethinking Work.
 He writes the widely-read The Future Does Not Fit in the Containers of the Past newsletter and teaches at the University of Chicago Booth School of Business.